l23steve/L23-Lilac/README.md

 # Lilac

-Lilac (Live Infrastructure Lifecycle As Code) is a lightweight infrastructure-as-code helper.
-While many IaC tools focus on provisioning, Lilac concentrates on *introspection*.
-It can scan an AWS environment, describe resources in YAML and produce a plan of what would change if those files were applied.
-The project ships with a minimal code base, complete tests and continuous integration workflow.
+Lilac (Live Infrastructure Lifecycle As Code) is a lightweight helper for planning and deploying AWS resources.
+It describes the current infrastructure in YAML and compares it with your desired state.
+The code base is intentionally small and comes with a full test suite.

 ## Prerequisites